sbeck14/k8s-rancher-child-process-counter/README.md

 Build the docker image (you can use `./build.sh`)

+> Optional: Edit the `get-all-child-counts.sh` script and change the `grep` filter to target the desired Rancher worker nodes

 Run the `get-all-child-counts.sh` script to get counts across all worker nodes.

 ## TODO